missyvb28/Melody/README.md

 Melody
 ======

 Arduino Sparki robot - melody example.
+Pure awsome as a first step in programming!